microsoft/pxt-microbit/docs/courses/csintro-educator.md

 ![micro:bit man](/static/courses/csintro-educator.jpg)

-The educator edition is available as a set of resource materials for course introduction, student assessment, and individual lesson units.
+The **Educator edition** is available as a set of resource materials for teaching the course in the classroom.
+The course materials contain the overview guides, assessment and standards guides, and the individual lesson units.
 The course material is provided as single complete download or the guides and lesson units can be downloaded individually.

 ## Complete course pack

-The entire set of course materials is provided as one complete package, get it here:
+The entire set of course materials is bundled together to download as one complete package, get it here:

 ### ~button /courses/csintro-educator